 This Autumn the group have been busy knitting Christmas Tree decorations for the 2 trees we entered in the Saltwood Christmas Tree Festival.

-The group’s next project will be to start making Twiddle muffs for Dementia patients to use.
+The group’s last project was making Twiddle muffs for Dementia patients to use.
 They often get restless and need to do something with their hands.

 You can use any sort of wool and crochet or knit them.
 Once you have completed a rectangle approx 12-14 inches long and 11-13 inches wide you can add all sorts of embellishments.
 The idea is to sew on as many bits and pieces which can be pulled and played with.
 Therefore, they need to be sewn on securely.
 This can be buttons, beads, fluffy bits etc. Short zips are a good idea, as they can be opened and closed.
 So are little pockets inside and outside.
 They are also good to keep a hanky etc in.
 This one looks a little’ girly’, so we may also have to look to make some more masculine looking ones.
 So look out for any sort of wool bits and we will start at our next session.

-Some examples of their work are shown in the gallery below.
+Some examples of the groups other projects are shown in the gallery below.